How to limit screen time and help your gamer build healthy habits

 The primary strategy here is simply to observe as your child plays their favorite game.
 Whether they use the living room TV for console gaming or play tablet games sitting with you on the couch, being around your child as they enjoy their favorite games will start to build your knowledge base.

 Try this: If you don’t know what to look for, you won’t know when to pull the plug.
 So get in the game.
-Research shows playing games with your kids has some benefits, too.
 Soon you’ll be able to differentiate between games like Candy Crush and Fortnite (if you couldn’t before), and no matter what game your child plays, you’ll notice the flow of a gameplay session.

 Learn to spot when the game session is over.

 Games with a multiplayer focus strongly encourage players to keep going once a match is over.
-The “game over” screen will appear, but one of the more effective tools that keeps players going is making it easy to jump right into a new match.
+The “game over” screen might appear, but one of the more effective tools that keeps players going is making it easy to jump right into a new match or quest.
 Knowing what these screens look like will be key in setting boundaries.

-Try this: If you see words like “Victory Royale” or “You Placed XXth” flash on the screen, your child’s current session is over.
-They’ve either reached the end and won the match, or they’ve been eliminated from the game until they start a new one.
+Try this: If you see words like “Victory Royale,” “Mission Complete” or “You Placed XXth” flash on the screen, your child’s current session is over.
+They’ve either reached the end, won the match or been eliminated from the game until they start a new one.
 Each of these screens is marked with specific visuals and sound effects—particularly for victories—so watch a few sessions and familiarize yourself with the match-ending moments.
 If you want a kid to stop playing and get their homework done or take a bath, this would be the moment to step in.

 Look for the lives counter.

 Watching your child play on a TV screen is easier than on a tablet, sure, but that doesn’t mean there aren’t ways to use the info on the smaller screen to your advantage.
-Load up whichever game your child is playing yourself, see where the lives counter is, and know how many daily lives they get before they should stop playing.
+Load up whichever game your child is playing yourself, see where the lives counter is, and know how many daily lives they get in the game.

 Try this: Track your kid’s scores and lives count and celebrate the wins with them.
 In doing this, you can keep track of how many times they’ve started a new session and how many sessions they have left.
 Many free mobile games have an option where you can pay to receive additional lives.
 You may want to know how many plays your kid needs to go through before the temptation of spending money for more sets in—or you could be “accidentally” charged for extra plays.